Alopecia Areata with Lymphocytic Mural Folliculitis Affecting the Isthmus in a Thoroughbred Mare

 TLDR The horse had a rare type of hair loss caused by immune cells attacking hair follicles.

-A 13-year-old thoroughbred mare exhibited multifocal, generalized, noninflammatory alopecia for 8 years and more recent alopecia, erythema, and scaling on the forehead and muzzle.
-Histopathological examination revealed lymphocytic inflammatory infiltrate around anagen hair bulbs, indicating alopecia areata.
-A biopsy from the forehead showed atrophic hair follicles with perifollicular and mural mononuclear folliculitis at the isthmus.
-Immunohistochemical staining confirmed T-lymphocytic origin of the infiltrate.
-The simultaneous lymphocytic infiltration at both bulbar and isthmic levels in the same horse was an unusual finding, suggesting a variation in the histological presentation of alopecia areata.
+A 13-year-old thoroughbred mare exhibited multifocal, generalized, noninflammatory alopecia over 8 years, with recent alopecia, erythema, and scaling on the forehead and muzzle.
+Histopathological examination revealed a lymphocytic inflammatory infiltrate around anagen hair bulbs, indicating alopecia areata.
+Notably, the forehead biopsy showed atrophic hair follicles with perifollicular and mural mononuclear folliculitis at the isthmus, confirmed as T-lymphocytic via CD3 marker staining.
+The simultaneous lymphocytic infiltration at both bulbar and isthmic levels in the same horse was unusual, suggesting a variation in the histological presentation of alopecia areata.

 Discuss this study in the Community →